-Dutchess Intensive Day Treatment (IDT) is a transition program operated in Poughkeepsie by Rockland Children's Psychiatric Center and DC BOCES.
+Dutchess Intensive Day Treatment (IDT) - 845-486-4944

+A transition program operated in Poughkeepsie through Astor and DC BOCES.
 This program is for students in crisis and can provide stabilization through a more intense therapeutic environment, prevent hospitalization or provide support following a hospitalization.
 The IDT program is five days a week with daily group therapy, individual therapy, three hours of academic tutoring and a planned gradual transition back to the home school.
-There is a middle and high school thirty day program for students ages thirteen and over and a sixty day program for children ages seven through twelve years.
-(845-486-4944)
+There is a middle and high school 30 day program for students ages 13 and over and a 60 day program for children ages 7 through 12 years.